Halloween Drinks For Kids

-Adhesive-backed googly eyes and white electrical tape make for scary little juice box sippers.
+Adhesive-backed googly eyes and white streamers or electrical tape make for scary little juice box sippers.
 Try to avoid covering the hole where the straw is suppose to poke through.
 This would be a cute surprise for their school lunch box.

 Halloween Bottle Labels